SultanaK/HouseWill-Project-Proposal/README.md

 # HouseWill-Project-Proposal
-A full stack application proposal which will be built in Postgres, Express, React and Node.
+A full stack application which will be built in Postgres, Express, React and Node.

 # What does House Will do for you?
-    Don't know what to make for dinner?
-With the Recipe Master web app you can simply find any recipe of your choice and try it.
+    It is a community web application for gently used house hold items.
+With the House Will web app you can simply find any used house hold items and buy it at very minimum price.
+To add or buy item you need to register but just to view a item you can only visit the web page.
 # Home page
-    When the app first load, it will have top 5 recipe ( Pasta, Barbeque chicken, Russian salad .... ) loaded with its image.
-Each image contain the link of the recipe.
+    When the app first load, it will have top 10 items loaded with its image.
+# Header
+    It has a logo, sign-in, register and sigin-out.
+# Nav
+    It will contain slide show image of 3 product with description which also link to the item page.
 # How to use House Will:
-    Enter the recipe you would like to make and the cuisine you would like (American, Mexican, Chinese, etc.).
-Then, click the "Find    Recipes" button.
-    After clicking "Find Recipes" button, 10 recipe images will display.
-    Next, click on an image to view step-by-step preparation instructions at the bottom of the page.
-    It will also suggest related youtube video of the recipe.
-    User can also like and dislike the recipe.
+    Enter the item name you would like to search or simply click the side bar to find item by its catagory.
+Each item page contain the details of the product with description,         price and contact information.You can also comment on individual item on the each page.
+# Footer
+    It has all the contact information and social media link.

 # Technologies Used in the Creation of this Project